 Tom Loosemore‘s Biography

 GDS was established to make sure that the UK government offers world-class digital services that meet people’s needs.
-GDS is now recognised as a world leader in digital transformation, and has been cited as a model by the US, Australian and Singapore governments who have since established their own digital departments.
+GDS is now recognised as a world-leader in digital government transformation, having raised the UK from 8th to 1st in the UN e-government rankings.
+GDS has been cited as a model by the US, Canadian, Australian and Singapore governments who have since established their own digital departments.

-Prior to joining the UK Government, Tom was senior digital advisor to OFCOM, the UK communications regulator, and ran Channel 4’s digital innovation fund.
+Prior to joining the UK Government, Loosemore was senior digital advisor to OFCOM, the UK communications regulator, and ran Channel 4’s digital innovation fund.
 Between 2001 and 2007 he was responsible for the BBC’s Internet strategy, after launching the BBC’s first sport websites in the late 1990s.